-TARCETER WEAKNESS TD рі nly for reviou ction IS for a ctive tions TARGETED WEAKNESS TR 18 19 20 21 22 23 Not enough international recruitment All (R1-R4) Q1
+TARGETED WEAKNESS TR Only for previous actions Only for active & new actions 18 19 20 21 22 23 Not enough international recruitment All (R1-R4) Q1 the Deputy General Manager for R&I the Vice President for Strategic Planning and urtment S4R Implementation and Monitoring S4R Advisory and Working Group

-Responsible(s) Participant(s) .
-Office of the Deputy General Manager (Finances and Resources) .
-Human Resources and People Development Office Office of the Deputy General Manager (Research and Innovation) Office of the Vice President for Strategic Planning and Research Research and Innovation Area UOC HRS4R Implementation and Monitoring Committee UOC HRS4R Advisory and Working Group Indicator(s) Implementation Indicator(s) Achievement .
+Indicator(s) Implementation Indicator(s) Achievement .
 Inclusion in the Strategic Plan .
 Publication .
 Working group meetings .
 All the offers published in English and use of additional .
-Offers published in English and use of adverts international advertising tools when needed
+Offers published in English and use of adv verts international advertising tools when needed